 Planned improvements focus on enhancing the area's water and land mobility, including enhancements to waterside promenades and pathways, new public docking and watercraft launching areas, and a mobility hub with a water-based transfer point.
-Modifications to existing commercial amenities will further strengthen the area's public access and connection to the water without increasing development intensity.
+Modifications to existing commercial amenities will further strengthen the area's public access and connection to the water, as well as the adjacent community character, without increasing development intensity.
+Future efforts to enhance coastal resiliency through coastal flooding adaptation strategies are also envisioned in this subdistrict, and should be in accordance with applicable PMPU policies and standards, including but not limited to: Chapter 3.1 Water and Land Use Element (e.g., Tables 3.1.2 and 3.1.3) and policies within Chapter 3.3 Ecology Element, ECO Goal 1 and Chapter 3.4 Safety and Resiliency Element, SR Goal 3.